-Toyota and the families of Barbara Schwarz and Jean Bookout reached a confidential settlement regarding the unintended acceleration of a Toyota Camry that severely injured Mrs. Bookout and ultimately killed Barbara Schwarz.
+Toyota and the families of Barbara Schwarz and Jean Bookout reached a confidential settlement regarding the unintended acceleration of a Camry that severely injured Mrs. Bookout and ultimately killed Barbara Schwarz.
 By request of Toyota, the settlement was kept confidential between the families of the victims and the car manufacturer.
-WSFA reports that there are over 700 similar cases against Toyota currently and this case has set itself as a landmark for future cases to come.
+WSFA reports that there are over 700 similar cases against the automaker currently and this case has set itself as a landmark for future cases to come.
 However, according to a recent statement, Toyota claims to “strongly disagree” with the verdict reached and they will continue to vigorously defend their vehicles despite the Oklahoma jury finding that they had acted with “careless disregard” towards its consumers’ lives.
-Beasley Allen attorney and senior member of the law firm, Jere Beasley, states that Toyota had gambled with this lawsuit, but lost in the end.
+Beasley Allen attorney and senior member of the law firm, Jere Beasley, states that the automaker had gambled with this lawsuit, but lost in the end.
 Toyota continues to blame driver error for the reason of the fatal crash.

 Jere Beasley, the founding member of Beasley Allen Law Firm, has practiced law as an advocate for victims of wrongdoing since 1962.
 He was the lead Beasley Allen attorney in the record $11.9 billion award against ExxonMobil Corp. on behalf of the state of Alabama.

 We're here to help!

 We live by our creed of “helping those who need it most” and have helped thousands of clients get the justice they desperately needed and deserved.
 If you feel you have a case or just have questions please contact us for a free consultation.
 There is no risk and no fees unless we win for you.

 In the News

 The entire Beasley Allen staff had our personal interest at heart.
 We were part of the family of a down to earth, trustworthy, understanding law firm.
 Thank you, Beasley Allen, for continuing the battle with Big Pharma.